3C0D/Windows-Optimization-Toolkit/README.md

     Lightweight models (Tiny, Base) : Ideal for machines with little RAM.
     Larger models (Small, Medium, Large) : Offer better accuracy, but require more RAM and, ideally, a GPU.

+### Language Detection and Translation

+The transcription system now includes automatic language detection and translation capabilities:
+- Detects the source language of transcribed content
+- Translates content between languages (primarily focused on English and French)
+- Handles large texts by splitting into manageable chunks

 The text files *.txt are saved in the folder `Transcription_python`.
 Use the reader in the folder Liseuse_HTML_de_txt for a more readable version. ↓↓